 You do not have permission.

-Now, when the mayor of Oakland ended up tweeting out the warning that this was going to be happening, when that happened, okay, the the raid still led to the arrest of two hundred and thirty-two illegal immigrants in the San Francisco Bay Area.
+Now, when the mayor of Oakland ended up tweeting out the warning that this was going to be happening, when that happened, okay, the raid still led to the arrest of 232 illegal immigrants in the San Francisco Bay Area.

-A hundred of and eighty of those two thirty-two were, quote, either convicted criminals or had been issued final orders of removal and failed to depart the U.S. You didn't.
+180 of those 232 were, quote, either convicted criminals or had been issued final orders of removal and failed to depart the U.S.

-And those arrests included a hundred and fifteen people who had prior felony convictions for serious or violent offenses, including sex crimes with children, weapons charges, and assault.
+And those arrests included 115 people who had prior felony convictions for serious or violent offenses, including sex crimes with children, weapons charges, and assault.

-Is it in is it in the American people's best interest to assure that those people are out of the country, especially those criminals that we know had committed crime prior crimes like that?
+Is it in the American people's best interest to assure that those people are out of the country, especially those criminals that we know had committed prior crimes like that?

 You are 100% correct.